Snapchat/KeyDB-docs/docs/multi-master.md

  - KeyDB will default to last operation wins

 This means that a replica with multiple masters will contain a superset of the data of all its masters.
 If two masters have a value with the same key it is undefined which key will be taken.
 If a master deletes a key that exists on another master the replica will no longer contain a copy of that key.

-**This feature is still experimental, if you try it out please let us know how it works for you.
-Keep an eye on your perf as this feature can occasionally experience traffic storms.**

-**If you are only setting up 2 instances to be masters please use active-replication as it is more stable than multi-master and tested to handle high loads**

 ## Setting up Multi-Master